 Parents or pupils wishing to make a complaint concerning the support provided to pupils with medical conditions are required to speak to the school in the first instance.
-If they are not satisfied with the school's response, they may make a formal complaint via the school's complaints procedures, as outlined in the Complaints Procedures Policy.
+If they are not complaints procedures, as outlined in the Complaints Procedures Policy.
 If the issue remains unresolved, the complainant has the right to make a formal complaint to the DfE.